keechma/keechma/guides/03-controllers.md

 2. Data is loaded at the right time, when the controller is started.
 3. Domain logic is split into small, bite sized parts, each controller implements only the subset of the page logic.

-**Controllers in Keechma are future proof**, if the UI layout changed, and the note details page doesn't show the list of the notes anymore, only thing that would need to change would be the `NoteList` controller's `params` function, everything else would remain the same.
+**Controllers in Keechma are future proof**, if the UI layout was changed, and the note details page doesn't show the list of the notes anymore, the only thing that you would need to update is `NoteList` controller's `params` function, everything else would remain the same.

+If React allows you to reason about your app like you're re - rendering everything everytime something changes, **Keechma controllers' goal is to allow you to reason about your app like you're reloading everything every time the URL changes**.

 ## Handling the user actions